Winchester Mystery House: Features of the house

-Winchester would take breaks from construction on a regular basis to rest, sometimes for months, since she tired easily.
-It slowed construction considerably and is counter to the claims made in articles and by tour guides that she had the house under construction around the clock for thirty-eight years, until her death in 1922.
+Winchester would take regular breaks from construction to rest, sometimes for months, since she tired easily.
+It slowed construction considerably and is counter to the claims made in articles and by tour guides that she had the house under construction around the clock for thirty-eight years until her death in 1922.

-At its largest, the house had approximately 500 rooms.
+At its largest the house had approximately 500 rooms.

-As claimed by Bruce Spoon, a student from San Jose State College who decided to write his master's thesis about Winchester in 1951, the reasons for building her large home were to keep workers employed and to express her artistic vision.
+According to Bruce Spoon, a student from San Jose State College who decided to write his master's thesis about Winchester in 1951, the reasons for building her large home were to keep workers employed and to express her artistic vision.
 He reached this conclusion after interviewing people who remembered her and after reviewing newspaper and magazine articles.

 1906 earthquake

 When the 1906 San Francisco earthquake hit, the Llanada Villa was severely damaged.
 Though there are rumors that Winchester was trapped in the San Jose home, there is no evidence that she was there.
 She owned several homes in California, and after the earthquake spent most of her time at her home in Atherton.

 The seven-story tower and most of the chimneys collapsed.
-One entire wing was destroyed along with the third and fourth story additions.
+One entire wing was destroyed along with the third- and fourth-story additions.
 Winchester had the rubble removed but had little more done to the property after the earthquake.
 It left doors that opened to nothing where balconies had once been, pipes that were protruding from what were once window boxes, and staircases that once led to upper floors ending suddenly.

-After 1910, due to failing health, Winchester did not work on the San Jose home except for odd maintenance jobs and adding an elevator in 1916.
-At this time, she dedicated her time to finances and building an investment portfolio.
-Mary Jo Ignoffo claims that, "She was far more successful constructing an investment portfolio than a mansion."
+After 1910, owing to failing health, Winchester did not work on the San Jose home except for odd maintenance jobs and adding an elevator in 1916.
+Instead she dedicated her time to finances and building an investment portfolio.
+Mary Jo Ignoffo claims that "She was far more successful constructing an investment portfolio than a mansion."

-When Winchester died in 1922, the house had 160 rooms, 2,000 doors, 10,000 windows, 47 stairways, 47 fireplaces, 13 bathrooms, and 6 kitchens.
+When Winchester died in 1922 the house had 160 rooms, 2,000 doors, 10,000 windows, 47 stairways, 47 fireplaces, 13 bathrooms, and 6 kitchens.